 Figure 3.
-The effect of astaxanthin on density of collagen fibers in the dorsal skin of UV-induced mice.
+The effect of astaxanthin on density of collagen fibers in the dorsal skin of ultraviolet (UV)-induced mice.
 (A) Masson's trichrome staining.
-Scale bar = 50 $\mu$ m.
-(B) Treatment with astaxanthin significantly suppressed the UV irradiation-induced reduction in collagen fibers. \ $p < 0.01$ vs. control mice; # $p < 0.01$ vs. UV-induced mice.
+Scale bar = 50 μ m.
+(B) Treatment with astaxanthin significantly suppressed the UV irradiation-induced reduction in collagen-fiber density by preventing the UV-induced loss of collagen fibers $p < 0.01$ vs. control mice; # $p < 0.01$ vs. UV-induced mice.

 3.4.
-The Effect of Astaxanthin on Changes in Capillary Vessel Number in the Dorsal Skin of UV-Induced Mice
+Effect of AST on Changes in the Number of Capillary Vessels in the Dorsal Skin of UV-Induced Mice

 In order to investigate the changes of the capillaries in the dorsal skin of UV-induced mice, AP staining was used to evaluate the presence and distribution of capillaries.
-As shown in (Figure 4A), there were fewer capillaries in UV-induced mice compared to non-induced mice.
+As shown in Figure 4A, there were fewer capillaries in UV-induced mice than in non-induced mice.
 We also found that the AST group showed an increased number of capillaries compared with the UV group (Figure 4B).
-In this study, the results show that the number of capillary vessels was reduced in the dorsal skin of UV-induced mice; however, the changes can be reversed by oral astaxanthin.
+In this study, the results show that the number of capillary vessels was reduced in the dorsal skin of UV-induced mice; however, the changes can be reversed by oral AST.

 Figure 4.
-The effect of astaxanthin on capillary vessels of the number changes in the dorsal skin of UV-induced mice.
+The effect of astaxanthin on changes in the number of capillary vessels in the dorsal skin of ultraviolet (UV)-induced mice.
 (A) AP staining.
-Scale bar = 200 $\mu$ m.
-(B) Treatment with astaxanthin significantly suppressed the UV irradiation-induced loss of capillary vessel (Arrow pointing). \ $p < 0.01$ vs. control mice; # $p < 0.01$ vs. UV-induced mice.
+Scale bar = 200 μ m.
+(B) Treatment with astaxanthin significantly suppressed the UV irradiation-induced loss of capillary vessel (Arrow pointing). $p < 0.01$ vs. control mice; # $p < 0.01$ vs. UV-induced mice.

 3.5.
-The Effect of Astaxanthin on Dermis and Capillary Vessels of ROS Activity in the Dorsal Skin of UV-Induced Mice
+Effect of AST on ROS Activity in the Dermis and Capillary Vessels in the Dorsal Skin of UV-Induced Mice

-A marked enhancement in total ROS activity as measured using DHE was observed in UV-induced hairless mice compared to that of control hairless mice (Figure 5A).
-Nevertheless, astaxanthin significantly reduced UV-induced ROS formation (Figure 5B).
-We determined the distribution of ROS in the skin and noted that UV-induced hairless mice had significantly increased ROS generation, not only in the epidermis but also in the dermis.
-However, treatment with astaxanthin led to a significant reduction in UV-induced ROS generation (Figure 5B).
-The significant reduction in ROS in the skin, especially in the epidermis, blood vessel, cellular components of the dermis, and the extracellular matrix, shows that astaxanthin reduces UV-induced generation of ROS.
+A marked enhancement in total ROS activity, as measured using DHE, was observed in UV-induced hairless mice compared to that in control hairless mice (Figure 5A).
+Nevertheless, AST significantly reduced UV-induced ROS formation (Figure 5B).
+We determined the distribution of ROS in the skin and noted that UV-induced hairless mice exhibited significantly increased ROS generation, not only in the epidermis but also in the dermis.
+However, treatment with AST led to a significant reduction in UV-induced ROS generation (Figure 5B).
+The significant reduction in ROS in the skin, especially in the epidermis, blood vessels, cellular components of the dermis, and the extracellular matrix, shows that AST reduces UV-induced generation of ROS.

 Figure 5.
-The effect of astaxanthin on the epidermis and capillary vessels of ROS generation in the dorsal skin of UV-induced mice.
+The effect of astaxanthin on ROS generation in the epidermis and capillary vessels in the dorsal skin of ultraviolet (UV)-induced mice.
 (A) Fluorescent staining.
-Scale bar = 200 $\mu$ m.
-(B) Treatment with astaxanthin significantly suppressed the UV irradiation-induced increase of ROS in the dorsal skin of UV-induced mice. \ $p < 0.01$ vs. control mice; # $p < 0.01$ vs. UV-induced mice.
+Scale bar = 200 μ m.
+(B) Treatment with astaxanthin significantly suppressed the UV irradiation-induced increase in ROS in the dorsal skin of UV-induced mice. $p < 0.01$ vs. control mice; # $p < 0.01$ vs. UV-induced mice.